 Asbestos health risks

-Significant health risks can happen by inhaling airborne asbestos fibres.
+Significant health risks may arise from the inhalation of airborne asbestos fibres.

 Asbestosisis a chronic chest disease caused by inhalation of high concentrations of asbestos fibres.
 The condition can develop 10 to 20 years after initial exposure.
 Asbestos fibres initially damage cell membranes in the lungs and, as a result, the lung tissue becomes hardened and scars.